Grants and Outgoing Sponsorship Program

 My project will have Council fees payable - can I ask for fee relief for these costs?

 Yes.
-Your project or event may require the use of Council facilities or services, for example venue hire, park or reserve hire, waste services (provision of bins and waste collection services), licenses or permissions.
+Your project or event may require the use of Council facilities or services, for example venue, park or reserve hire, waste services (provision of bins and waste collection services), licenses or permissions.

-If it does, your application must include details of the associated fees.
-You will need to acquire a quote from Council before submitting your Expression of Interest (EOI).
+Your application must include acurate details of the associated Council fees.
+You should acquire a quote from Council before submitting your application to ensure acuracy.
+Changes can not be made to funding requests when applications close.

-Council will consider this as contribution in kind and costed support as part of your EOI budget.
+Council will provide feedback which can be uploaded with your application.
+You must include these Council fees in your application budget.
 Council may cover part or all of your request for fee relief.
-All Council costs must be included in your application budget submission.
-Council will not subsidise or absorb additional requests for in-kind support.
+Council will not subsidise or absorb any additional requests for fee relief or in-kind support.

 My event will be held on a public road.
 What do I need to do?